pokemoncentral/wiki-util/pokemoves-autogen/README.md

 To add a new Pokémon, you should:
 - add it to `docker-db/sourcecsv/pokemon.csv`
 - add it to `lists/pokemon-names.list`
-- update `baseNoBreed` (and possibly `breedNoBase`, but that's just to suppress a warning) as needed
+- in `lua-scripts/csv2pokemoves.lua`, update `baseNoBreed` (and possibly `breedNoBase`, but that's just to suppress a warning) as needed

 ## Add a game
 To add data for a new game, you have to do the following things:
 - add the csv source as explained above
 - add the game row to `docker-db/sourcecsv/version_groups.csv`
 - add the new Pokémons, as explained above
+- update `learnlist-gen/print-learnlist-lib.lua`:
-- update `lua-scripts/csv2pokemoves.lua`:
+  - update `breedsgames`
-  - update `breedgames`
+- if a new gen, update `lua-scripts/csv2pokemoves.lua`:
-  - if a new gen, add an empty table in `datagen`
+  - add an empty table in `datagen`

 ## Update get-learnlist
 It _should_ be enough to add the `learnlist-gen/print-learnlist<gen>.lua`.